-- a) To represent lawfully the (name of the Co.) for obtaining bid/tender documents, prepare, sign, execute and submit tenders for execution of (Name of work) or any other works incidental to such construction works. - b) To discuss the technical and financial matters, negotiate and accept prices and take decisions regarding terms and conditions and sign agreements and contracts and also to bind the (name of the Co.) to the arbitration clause included in the contract. - c) For all or any of the purposes here of to sign and deliver or otherwise execute such deed or deeds, transfer or transfers, endorsement or endorsements and to perform such other acts, matters, things as the Attorney shall consider requisite or advisable as full and effectively as the Company could do, if present and acting there.

-I, (Name & address of the authorized person to sub-delegate/delegate powers, delegated on him by the Board of Directors) in terms of the powers delegated to me by the Board of Directors of (name of the Co.), do hereby agree that all acts, deeds and things done by the said Attorney by virtue of this power of attorney, shall be construed as acts, deeds and things done by the Company.

-I, (Name & address of the authorized person to sub-delegate/delegate powers, delegated on him by the Board of Directors), further undertake to ratify and confirm whatever our said attorney shall do or cause to be done for the Company, the said Company, in the premises, by virtue of the powers hereby given.

-WHEREAS, this sub-delegation is signed and delivered to Shri ------(name & designation of the Attorney), on this day of , 20 (Two thousand ).

-WHEREAS, even though this sub-delegation is signed on this day of 20 (Two thousand ), will have effect from the date he signs and receives this delegation.

-IN WITNESS WHEREOF, I, (Name & address of the authorized person to sub-delegate/delegate powers, delegated on him by the Board of Directors) has, this day of 20 (Two thousand ) set my hands and subscribed my signature unto this instrument.

-SIGNED AND DELIVERED ON
+- a) To represent lawfully the (name of the Co.) for obtaining bid/tender documents, prepare, sign, execute and submit tenders for execution of (Name of work)or any other works incidental to such construction works. - b) To discuss the technical and financial matters, negotiate and accept prices and take decisions regarding terms and conditions and sign agreements and contracts and also to bind the (name of the Co.) to the arbitration clause included in the contract. - c) For all or any of the purposes here of to sign and deliver or otherwise execute such deed or deeds, transfer or transfers, endorsement or endorsements and to perform such other acts, matters, things as the Attorney shall consider requisite or advisable as full and effectively as the Company could do, if present and acting there. - I, (Name & address of the authorized person to sub-delegate/delegate powers, delegated on him by the Board of Directors) in terms of the powers delegated to me by the Board of Directors of (name of the Co.), do hereby agree that all acts, deeds and things done by the said Attorney by virtue of this power of attorney, shall be construed as acts, deeds and things done by the Company. - I, (Name & address of the authorized person to sub-delegate/delegate powers, delegated on him by the Board of Directors), further undertake to ratify and confirm whatever our said attorney shall do or cause to be done for the Company, the said Company, in the premises, by virtue of the powers hereby given.
+WHEREAS, this sub-delegation is signed and delivered to Shri (name & designation of the Attorney), on this day of, 20 (Two thousand).
+WHEREAS, even though this sub-delegation is signed on this day of $\underline{\hspace{1cm}}$ 20 $\underline{\hspace{1cm}}$ (Two thousand $\underline{\hspace{1cm}}$ ), will have effect from the date he signs and receives this delegation.
+IN WITNESS WHEREOF, I, (Name & address of the authorized person to subdelegate/delegate powers, delegated on him by the Board of Directors) has, this $\underline{\hspace{1cm}}$ day of $\underline{\hspace{1cm}}$ 20 $\underline{\hspace{1cm}}$ (Two thousand $\underline{\hspace{1cm}}$ ) set my hands and subscribed my signature unto this instrument.
+SIGNED AND DELIVERED ON BY (Name of authorized person to delegate powers) WITNESS: SIGNED AND RECEIVED ON BY (Name & designation of Attorney)

-BY

-(Name of authorized person to delegate powers)

-WITNESS:

-SIGNED AND RECEIVED ON BY (Name & designation of Attorney)

-Note: i) The PoA has to be duly authenticated by Notary Public.

-ii) Please strike off whichever is not applicable.

-"PROVIDING PAVEMENT QUALITY CONCRETE FOR DEVELOPMENT OF PLATFORM SOUTH SIDE OF RAILWAY TRACK INSIDE WHARF AREA"
+"DISMANTLING DAMAGED MASONRY CULVERT AND RECONSTRUCTION OF NEW BOX CULVERT AT ROAD NO. 4 LEADING TO MARSHALLING YARD."